SlavaKyrai/QuadTreeAndroid/README.md

 ### Usage

 Create an instance of the QuadSplitter class.
 In the class constructor, pass the bitmap and OnQuadTreeSplitComplete callback.
 Result - list of QuadTreeRect will be returned in onSplitComplete in another thread.
-To start the work, use the methos - start.
+To start the work, use the method - start.
 ```java
 QuadTreeSplitter quadTreeSplitter = new QuadTreeSplitter(mutableBitmap, new OnQuadTreeSplitComplete() {
     @Override